COVID-19 Resources for Businesses

 Stay at Home Order and Essential Business Operations

-Governor Pritzker’s Executive Order 2020-10 (LINK) designated essential and non-essential business and operations.
-The Department of Commerce and Economic Opportunity published answers to Frequently Asked Questions (PDF) to clarify what is considered essential versus non-essential.
-Additionally, the State has provided an Essential Business Determination Hotline which can be reached by phone at 1-800-252-2923 or by email at CEO.support@Illinois.gov.
+Governor Pritzker’s Executive Order 2020-32 (LINK) modified the state’s original stay-at-home order and refined the requirements for essential and non-essential business and operations.
+The Department of Commerce and Economic Opportunity (DCEO) published answers to Frequently Asked Questions (PDF) to clarify these requirements.
+Additionally, the DCEO published requirements for essential stores (LINK) that provides guidance to businesses like hardware stores, grocery stores, and pharmacies.
+The State has established an Essential Business Determination Hotline which can be reached by phone at 1-800-252-2923 or by email at CEO.support@Illinois.gov.

 Sales Tax Payments